-- A9.1.1 The Academic Appeals Procedure applies to all assessment points in the postgraduate research student journey: Research Programme Approval; transfer; Annual Assessment of Progress and examination. - A9.1.2 Details of the Academic Appeals Procedure, and how it relates to the postgraduate research student experience are set out in the Research Student Assessment Policies and Procedures Handbook. - A9.1.2 An appeal cannot be made on the basis of disagreement with 'academic judgement'.
+- A9.1.1 The Academic Appeals Procedure applies to all assessment points in the postgraduate research student journey: Research Programme Approval; transfer; Annual Assessment of Progress and examination. - A9.1.2 Details of the Academic Appeals Procedure, and how it relates to the postgraduate research

+A9.1.2 An appeal cannot be made on the basis of disagreement with 'academic judgement'.
 'Academic judgement' means decisions about a student's progression or assessment that can only be made by an appropriate academic expert.
 Appeals on this basis will be ruled invalid Appeals submitted outside the published timeframes without good reason, will normally be ruled invalid.